fossasia/meilix-generator/README.md

 # New Features!

   - User can give their own configuration
-  - Travis will build for them
+  - Travis will build it for them
   - Github will release the iso
-  - User can upload wallpaper which will be set as desktop background
+  - User can upload a wallpaper which will be set as the desktop background

 You can
-  - Get the iso within 20 minutes of starting of the build
+  - Get the iso within 25 minutes of starting of the build

-Meilix Generator can generate iso for you based upon your configuration and need.

-> The main aim for the project is to help a user/organisation to make its own linux distro which he/she can use, share and distribute.

 ### Technologies Used